-Best Bluetooth Mouse of 2020
+Best Bluetooth Mouse

 The TECHNET BM308 Wireless is our favorite option in the fleet.
 Not only is it offered up at an excellent price, but it offers some of the best value — given its quality of features and design.
 For a traditionally flat-oriented mouse, this sculpted design was one of the most comfortable we tested.
 It was quick and easy to connect via Bluetooth and had a reliable sensor on all surfaces tested.
 The DPI (dots per inch) sensitivity button was easy to reach and adjust mid-use seamlessly on photo editing projects when switching from macro-scale editing to airbrushing small details.
 Lastly, this mouse is still of a conceivable size to travel with, making this an excellent option for a full variety of users.